thatandromeda/shortimer/README.md

 From there on things should work independent of what operating system you are using.

+### Steps you do only the first time you set up the project
 1. `sudo apt-get install python-virtualenv mysql-server libmysqlclient-dev`
 1. `git clone git://github.com/code4lib/shortimer.git`
 1. `cd shortimer`
 1. `virtualenv --no-site-packages ENV`
 1. `source ENV/bin/activate`
+1. Set up your settings file (see `settings/README.md` for details)

+### Steps you do the first time and every time things may have changed
 1. `pip install -r requirements.txt`
-1. `cp settings.py.template settings.py`
+1. `export DJANGO_SETTINGS_MODULE=shortimer.settings.dev.yoursettingsmodule`
-1. in order for people to login with their github, facebook, twitter, linkedin credentials you will need to create applications on those sites, and fill in oauth keys in your settings.py.
+1. In order for people to login with their github, facebook, twitter, linkedin credentials you will need to create applications on those sites, and set their oauth keys as environment variables with the names referenced in settings/base.py.
 For development you can probably get by with just one login provider.
 1. `python manage.py syncdb --migrate --noinput`
 1. `python manage.py runserver`
-1. point web browser at http://locahost:8000
+1. Point your web browser at http://locahost:8000 .
-1. if you are doing development and want a snapshot of the db just ask
+1. If you are doing development and want a snapshot of the db just ask edsu.

+If you install virtualenvwrapper on top of virtualenv, you can set all the environment variables in `~/.virtualenvs/customfit/bin/postactivate` the first time you set up the project, and you won't need to do those steps again.

 Ideas
 -----